-There are only 2 weeks left to pick a perfect pumpkin before Halloween so it’s time to head out for a great pumpkin picking adventure.
 Do we choose a pumpkin or does it choose us?
-Sure there are cardboard bins filled with pumpkins in all sorts of box stores, but there is just something special about heading out to the farm and gazing across the pumpkin patch knowing your perfect pumpkin is awaiting you.
+Sure, there are cardboard bins filled with pumpkins in all sorts of box stores, but there is just something special about heading out to the farm and gazing across the pumpkin patch knowing your perfect pumpkin is awaiting you.
 Maybe it’s that odd shape or nub that will make the perfect wart on the face you plan to carve.
 It can be a magical experience and it is always a joy to see our guests well pleased with their pumpkin choices.
 Here are a few tips to help your family experience the magic this Fall Pumpkin Harvest Season.

-2) Make it a Date and Flip the Day ~ Pumpkins aren’t just for kids and visiting the pumpkin patch can be a great fall date.
-Since lots of families will pick in the morning and head home for naps, we suggest couples start with lunch at our sister properties, Bluemont Vineyard or Dirt Farm Brewing and then come over for the 3pm pig race and then ride out to the pumpkin patch.
-October is Virginia Wine Month so plan to stop at another winery after picking on your way home.
+2) Make it a Date and Flip the Day.
+Pumpkins aren’t just for kids and visiting the pumpkin patch can be a great fall date!
+Since lots of families will pick in the morning and head home for naps, we suggest couples start with lunch at our sister properties, Bluemont Vineyard or Dirt Farm Brewing, and then come over for the 3:00 p.m. pig race and then ride out to the pumpkin patch.

-5) Bring your Camera~ Your goal is to create memories that you can savor always so break out the camera or smart phone and bring it along for some great family photo ops.
-Everyone wants a Cinderella Coach memory right?
+5) Bring your Camera.
+Your goal is to create memories that you can savor, so break out the camera or smart phone and bring it along for some great family photo ops.
+When you share on social media, be sure to tag us on Instagram @greatcountryfarms #greatcountryfarms for a chance to be featured!

-7) Plan what will you do with your leftover jack-o-lantern ~ The compost pile isn’t the only option to dispose of your carved pumpkin after Halloween.
-Check out Pumpkin Chunkin’ events in Northern Virginia and the demise of your squash can be as much fun as the search to find it.
-At GCF, we feed all our smashed pumpkins to our cows and pigs who greatly appreciate having this delicacy opened for them making it easier to eat.
+7) Plan what will you do with your leftover jack-o-lantern.
+The compost pile isn’t the only option to dispose of your carved pumpkin after Halloween.
+Check out our Pumpkin Chunkin’ for a smashing weekend!
+Give your pumpkin the proper send-off on our zip line, have us drop it from our Drop Zone and more!
+Here at Great Country Farms, we feed all of our smashed pumpkins to our cows and pigs who greatly appreciate having this delicacy opened for them making it easier to eat.

-Now you know the secrets, so plan your pumpkin pick adventure sometime in the next 2 weeks!
+Now you know the secrets, so plan your pumpkin picking adventure!

 It’s peak apple picking season in northern Virginia.
 I was thinking about posting tips for apple picking but found that there are already some excellent posts out there… my favorite is 10 Tips for Organizing an Apple Picking Outing with Kids.
 One of the tips is to plan to get lots of apples and plan what you’ll do with them.
 So, to help with those planning efforts, here is a list of apples ripe in northern Virginia in mid-September.
 We’ve added photos, descriptions of their qualities and tasting notes.
 Now you’re ready to pick lots of apples!